 You can look back as far as 16 months and see:

-Export this data to a CSV and import in to Excel or output to Google Sheets and then you can analyse your keywords’ data to your heart’s content.
+Export this data to a CSV file and import in to Excel or output to Google Sheets, and then you can analyse your keyword data to your heart’s content.

 Real World Keyword Data